-the for-profit company had been unable to meet the comparability^{XII} requirement to scale it, and the company had ultimately terminated related development activities.
+Nonprofit pharmaceutical companies adopt several strategies to navigate the complex pharmaceutical supply chains in the United States and retain tax-exempt status.
+However, some of these strategies may not be feasible for low-volume products.
+In one example, stakeholders shared that a nonprofit pharmaceutical company regained ownership of a gene-therapy that was licensed to a for-profit company, likely because of claw back clausesxi in the licensing agreement.
+For several years after gaining the license for the gene therapy, the for-profit company was unable to meet the comparabilityxii requirement to scale it and terminated related development activities.
 While the gene therapy may be available to patients through the compassionate use program, shareholders stated that nonprofit pharmaceutical companies may not have the financial resources and expertise required to launch phase 3 trials, pay FDA user fees, maintain all of the regulatory requirements to obtain FDA approval, or meet manufacturing requirements for widespread distribution without a commercial for-profit partner.